-- The threshold amount above which cost plus contracts are permitted has increased from $500,000 to $1 million.
+- above which cost plus contracts are permitted is $1 million.

 Your builder must give you a copy of the Domestic Building Consumer Guide before you sign a major domestic building contract.
 For more information on this and other building law changes, view our Domestic Building Consumer Guide page.